sejungkwak/trading-paradise/README.md

 # Trading Paradise Website

-"Trading Paradise" is a marketplace for the [Animal Crossing: New Horizons (ACNH)](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) player.
+<cite>Trading Paradise</cite> is a marketplace for the [Animal Crossing: New Horizons (ACNH)](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) player.
 The site will be targeted towards other ACNH players who are interested in trading in-game items and have [Nintendo Switch online membership](https://www.nintendo.com/switch/online-service/).
-The main goal of this website is for users to contact "Trading Paradise" for trading in-game items.
+The main goal of this website is for users to contact <cite>Trading Paradise</cite> for trading in-game items.

 <br>